omar-A-hassan/PaperPing/README.md

 ## PDF Attachments

-Drag any PDF into iMessage and Scholar will parse it, generate a digest, and add it to your library — same as arXiv papers.
+Drag any PDF into iMessage and PaperPing will parse it, generate a digest, and add it to your library — same as arXiv papers.

 ---